-Call us for advice, but here is what you can do if you cannot get the baby to us immediately:
+Call us for advice, but here is what you can do if you cannot get the baby to us within 24 hours:

 Warm the baby before attempting to feed it.
 You can do this by putting it in a box resting on top of a hot water bottle or microwaving a sock filled with rice

 Once the baby is warm you can try to give it some fluids.

 Note: bird of prey chicks have very sharp claws; be extremely careful if handling them.

 To give baby birds fluids, please follow this recipe:

 A homemade rehydration solution can be made by mixing: ¼ teaspoon salt + ¼ tablespoon of sugar + 1 mug of warm water – (pre-boiled from your kettle and allowed to cool to body temperature).

 Feed the baby with great care, very slowly, as babies can inhale the fluid easily and get pneumonia.